Luke Voit: 2021

 On March 27, 2021, it was announced that Voit had torn his meniscus in one of his knees and required surgery.
 He began the 2021 season on the 10-day injured list.
 After a rehab assignment with Triple-A Scranton/Wilkes Barre, Voit was activated on May 11, 2021.
 On June 23, Voit hit his first career walk-off hit, an RBI single that scored Tyler Wade to beat the Kansas City Royals 6–5.

 On July 6, Voit had his first career five-hit game, going 5-for-6 with four singles, a double, three RBIs and scoring a run during a 12–1 win against the Seattle Mariners.
 Voit continued to be limited by injuries, leading the Yankees to acquire first baseman Anthony Rizzo at the 2021 trade deadline.
 Voit appeared in 68 games during the 2021 season, hitting 11 home runs in 213 at bats.

 San Diego Padres

 Days after the Yankees re-signed Rizzo, the Yankees traded Voit to the San Diego Padres for Justin Lange on March 18, 2022.
 On April 19, 2022, after he collided with Tommy Pham's teammate Tyler Stephenson at home plate while unsuccessfully trying to score, Pham offered to fight Voit.

 Washington Nationals

 On August 2, 2022, the Padres traded Voit, CJ Abrams, MacKenzie Gore, Robert Hassell III, James Wood, and Jarlín Susana to the Washington Nationals in exchange for Juan Soto and Josh Bell.
 The trade originally had Eric Hosmer go to the Nationals instead of Voit, but Hosmer invoked his no-trade clause, and Voit was traded to Washington instead.

-In 2022, Voit batted .226/.308/.402 with 179 strikeouts in 500 at bats, had the highest swinging strike percentage in the majors at 18.7%, had the lowest contact percentage with pitches thrown to him of all major leaguers at 64%, and when swinging at pitches outside the strike zone he made contact 46.1% of the time, the lowest percentage in the major leagues.
+In 2022, Voit batted .226/.308/.402 with 179 strikeouts in 500 at bats.

 On November 18, Voit was non-tendered and became a free agent.